amritagupta1990/Shop-App/README.md

 For API, Express app has been created inside project root folder. /express-backend

+## steps to start express server

+1. go to the express-backend folder, cd express-backend
+2. run npm start
+3. serve will start on http://localhost:5002

+For Dynamic Data, need to set up mysql work bench locally.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.